steverozen/diy-harness-2026/README.md

 interesting part: it makes the mechanism visible, and it shows how much of an agent is prompt convention rather than infrastructure.

-Every request prints the entire conversation being sent, prefixed with a call counter.
+With `--all-conversation`, every request prints the entire conversation being sent, prefixed with a call counter.
 Watching that JSON grow is the fastest way to understand why context windows fill up and why agents get expensive.

 ## Running it